Your expert guide: awesome things to do in Segovia

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-How Do You Get to Segovia?
+How do you get to Segovia?

-Segovia’s local train station is located on Calle Obispo Quesada s/n, about a 20-minute walk from the historic centre.
+🚂 Segovia’s local train station is located on Calle Obispo Quesada s/n, about a 20-minute walk from the historic centre.
 High-speed trains arrive at the AVE station, about 6 kilometres from the city centre.
-Segovia’s bus station is located on Paseo Ezequiel González, a ten-minute walk from the Plaza Mayor.
-If you’re driving then it’s worth knowing that there is plenty of parking outside the old town.
-Taxis can be picked up on the Plaza Mayor.
+It takes 1 hour on the AVANT train or 30 minutes on the AVE, the high-speed train to get to Segovia from Madrid.

 What do I need to know about Segovia?